yanZ-2356/NTUEE-ES-2024-fall/README.md

 ### Lab 3: BLE programming
 In this lab, a BLE central is established on a RPI to communicate with the BLE testing app on a phone.
 The server also supports setting the CCCD value on the client side.

+### Lab 4: BLE Programming
+This lab inherits parts of code in Lab 3 -- using RPi as a BLE client.
+Also, a STM32 is used as a BLE server.
+The RPi builds the connection and write a CCCD value of the server to assign a sampling frequency.
+Then, STM32 notifies RPi with the sensor values.
+Rpi then print the value on screen.

+The Python file is named as 'hw4-rpi-client.py' under the folder, and all the remaining files are for STM32.

+### Lab 5: PWM and Logic Analyzer
+In this lab, we use a built-in timer as a counter and PWM generator.
+The generated waveform is then passed to a logic analyzer via the Arduino connector on board.

+### Lab 6: Data Acquisition, DMA, and Interrupt
+- 6-1: Use a timer to generate interrupts.
+When an interrupt arrives, the ADC read the value of the on-board temperature sensor and prints out its value to computer via UART.
+- 6-2: Instead of using a timer, in this part, we use DMA instead.
+ADC automatically read values at a fixed rate, and DMA store the value to a designated address in the memory.
+When the array provided for DMA is full/half-full, DMA generates an interrupt to inform the other thread.
+The thread then prints the values stored in the array to computer via UART.